ysndr/MSc-Thesis/chapter/methodology.md

 ## Linearization

-The focus of the NLS as presented in this work is to implement a working language server with a comprehensive feature set.
+The focus of the NLS as presented in this work is to implement a foundational set of LSP features as described in [@sec:capability].
-To answer requests, NLS needs to store more information than what is originally present in a Nickel AST such as information about references and types.
+In order to process these capabilities efficiently as per [@sec:performance], NLS needs to store more information than what is originally present in a Nickel AST (cf. [@sec:nickel-ast]), such as information about references and types.
-Apart from missing data, an AST is not optimized for quick random access of nodes based on their position, which is a crucial operation for a language server.
+While these can be deduced from the AST lazily, it would require the repeated traversal of arbitrarily large tree with an associated cost to performance.
+Therefore as hinted in [@sec:code-analysis], optimization is directed to efficient lookup from a pre-processed report.
+Since most LSP commands refer to code positions, the intermediate structure must allow efficient lookup of analysis results based on positions.

 To that end NLS introduces an auxiliary data structure, the so-called linearization.
 The linearization is a linear representation of the program and consists of linearization items.